Towards ending HIV in Zimbabwe through focusing on improving targeting of HIV testing and uptake of HIV prevention in adolescent girls and young women

 Description This project is still ongoing.

-From the focus group discussions conducted, involving almost 70 AGYW, we observed that there was variation in the level of PrEP awareness: most were knowledgeable about PrEP (30% had already used it), especially those involved in programmes for sex workers and tertiary education students, and recognized that PrEP was an effective tool to prevent HIV.
+In order to achieve the first one, one of our objective was to explore awareness and views on PrEP among AGYW, better understand sexual behaviour and perceptions of risk in this population in Zimbabwe and listen to how AGYW think programs can improve PrEP uptake and continuation among AGYW.
+From the focus group discussions conducted, involving over 90 AGYW, we observed that there was variation in the level of PrEP awareness: most were knowledgeable about PrEP (30% had already used it), especially those involved in programmes for sex workers and tertiary education students, and recognized that PrEP was an effective tool to prevent HIV.
+The few not involved in any sexual and reproductive health (SRH) programs were hearing of PrEP for the first time.

 In summary, the factors that were identified at this stage as key to improve PrEP uptake and retention among AGYW in Zimbabwe are: education of parents and partners on sexual and reproductive health issues, provision of PrEP services free of charge, friendly attitudes of health workers, private and confidential PrEP services and availability of different products.

-Exploitation Route These findings were presented at the 23rd International Union Against Sexually Transmitted Infections.
-The Zimbabwe Ministry of Health HIV prevention lead was involved in the design of this project and presentation of the findings and she is best placed in making sure these findings are considered when further rolling out PrEP in this population in Zimbabwe.
+The Zimbabwe Ministry of Health HIV prevention lead was involved in the design of this project and presentation of the findings and she is best placed in making sure these findings are considered when further rolling out PrEP in this population in Zimbabwe and developing strategies to reach those who never tested for HIV.

 Sectors Healthcare